- A Participant-Led Online Course on Civil Resistance

-This course will take place on ICNC’s new online learning platform starting on February 8, with a live orientation webinar that will guide admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.
-Ongoing technical and process questions can be sent to ICNC’s course administrators, but the course will not have faculty moderators.
-The ultimate responsibility for the success of the course will depend on each participant staying active, working together effectively, and helping each other build a strong and motivated learning community.
+This course takes place on ICNC’s new online learning platform, with a live orientation webinar that guides admitted participants through signing up, logging in, interacting in the online space, and getting the most out of their online learning.
+Ongoing technical and process questions can be sent to ICNC’s course administrators, but the course do not have faculty moderators.
+The ultimate responsibility for the success of the course depends on each participant staying active, working together effectively, and helping each other build a strong and motivated learning community.

 WHY WE OFFER THIS PARTICIPANT-LED COURSE

 In the last several years, many individuals, groups and organizations in the U.S. and abroad have reached out to us to inquire about civil resistance learning opportunities.
 In order to respond to these requests, we are providing a variety of online courses so we can achieve greater scale and reach more people in our efforts.